If you own a WordPress site, then you might face random crashes or server errors on your website due to high resource or memory usage.

 Therefore, it is crucial to have a firewall plugin activated or some type of server firewall to protect your WordPress site.

 You should disable access to the “xmlrpc.php” file which is the most commonly targeted by the bots that may result in slowing down the WordPress site.
 There are many ways to disable access to “xmlrpc.php” by using a plugin or directly blocking it via the “.htaccess” file or a similar mechanism.
-Also, you should secure your WordPress login by using a captcha security plugin or firewall whitelist.
+Also, you should secure your WordPress login with a captcha security plugin or firewall whitelist.

 So, all these points are important considerations to reduce high memory usage or resource usage for a WordPress website.